signl4/docs/integrations/prtg/prtg.md

 You can find more information about PRTG [here](https://kb.paessler.com/en/topic/89558-how-can-i-integrate-derdack-signl4-into-prtg).

-See left how an alert looks in SIGNL4.

-More information about the integration can be found be [here](https://kb.paessler.com/en/topic/89558-how-can-i-integrate-derdack-signl4-into-prtg).

 This is it and an incoming alert will look like this.

 ![SIGNL4 Alert in PRTG](signl4-prtg.png)